 High risk

-A 2016 article suggests the Tyrer-Cuzick model is the most comprehensive and sensitive model for detecting breast cancer risk, and the only model that accounts for both personal and extensive familial risk factors.
+A 2016 article suggests the Tyrer-Cuzick model is the most comprehensive and sensitive model for detecting breast cancer risk.
+The authors add that it is the only model that considers both personal and extensive familial risk factors.

-However, people should be aware that two of the authors of this study receive royalty payments for commercial use of the Tyrer-Cuzick model through Cancer Research UK.
+However, people need to be aware that two of the study authors received royalty payments for commercial use of the Tyrer-Cuzick model through Cancer Research UK.

-Another study published in 2019 indicated that the Tyrer-Cuzick model may overpredict invasive breast cancer risk in people with lobular carcinoma in situ, an abnormal growth of cells in the breast.
+Another study from 2019 indicated that the Tyrer-Cuzick model may overpredict invasive breast cancer risk in people with lobular carcinoma in situ, which is an atypical growth of cells in the breast.

 An assessment of cancer risk is only a general estimate.
 People in average risk groups may still get breast cancer, and those in high risk groups may never develop the illness.